ranges-network/ranges-network.github.io/pages/traits.md

 ## Why Traits?

-Traits are the morphological, reproductive, physiological and behavioral properties of organism.
-These characteristics are important for biodiversity research, monitoring, and educational initiatives.
+Traits are the morphological, reproductive, physiological and behavioral properties of organisms.
+These characteristics are important for biodiversity research, monitoring, and educational initiatives because they form the interface between individuals and their environment.
 Traits allow researchers to:
 - link trait variation to environments, ecological contexts, and time;
 - analyze distributions of trait values and develop richer models of trait evolution;
 - cross-validate the species-level trait data currently held in community trait databases;